I Like You a Latte – The Best Chai Concentrate Recipe

 Directions

-2. Toast all of the spices except nutmeg, on low heat in a large saucepan or stockpot, for 2-3 minutes or until spices are fragrant.
+2. Toast all the spices except nutmeg and ginger on low heat in a large saucepan or stockpot, for 2-3 minutes or until spices are fragrant.

 3. Add 10 cups of Water, Ground Nutmeg, and chopped Ginger to the pan of toasted spices.
-Bring to a boil and then immediately lower heat and simmer for 5-10 minutes.
+Bring to a boil, then immediately lower the heat and simmer for 10 minutes.

-4. After simmering period, return pot to a boil.
-Once the liquid is boiling, the pot can be removed from the heat source and looseleaf tea can be stirred in.
+4. After the simmering period, return the pot to a boil.
+Once the liquid is boiling, the pot can be removed from the heat source, and loose-leaf tea can be stirred in.

 5. Let the tea steep for 3-5 minutes.**

-7. Immediately strain tea concentrate through fine mesh into the sealed glass container.
+7. Immediately strain the tea concentrate through a fine mesh filter, and into the sealed glass container.

 8. Stir in Granulated Sugar, Brown Sugar, and Honey while the tea concentrate is still hot.

 9. You’re done!
-Heat up some milk and add some of your steaming chai concentrate (PS 50/50 is my go-to milk/chai ratio).
+Heat up some milk and add it to your steaming chai concentrate (PS 50/50 is my go-to milk/chai ratio).
 You deserve this treat!

 ** Tips **